November 19, 2019

 We stand outside Dropout Studios at midday in November 2018 for the thousand-mile round trip that ends at the 900 capacity Queen Elizabeth Hall in London.
 “Where’s Saul?” asks Aidan Clough, the youngest of three keyboard players, pale faced, dressed in a mackintosh and military beret.

 Since Insecure Men is essentially Saul’s band, he’s allowed to do pretty much whatever he likes, and tour manager Jonny Ray’s schedule has to adjust to his movements, which all members of the touring party accept as part of the job.
-In the eight years I’ve known him, Saul has never had access to a proper bank account; he has rarely, for brief periods of time, owned a phone; on foreign trips he requires his passport be carried by a designated adult; he frequently turns up to his own shows without a guitar; and at the time of writing, as is standard, he does not have a permanent abode.
+Because in the eight years I’ve known him, Saul has never had access to a proper bank account; he has rarely, for brief periods of time, owned a phone; on foreign trips he requires his passport be carried by a designated adult; he frequently turns up to his own shows without a guitar; and at the time of writing, as is standard, he does not have a permanent abode.